Inheritance Tax (IHT), may be payable on your assets when you die. This can include:

 To set up an initial meeting to discuss the potential options for you, please contact us.

-Our team is recognised as one of the largest and most approachable teams in Kent and we pride ourselves on our practical no-nonsense approach to what sometimes can be a very technical area of law.
+Our team is recognised as one of the most approachable teams in London and we pride ourselves on our practical no-nonsense approach to what sometimes can be a very technical area of law.
 Our skills are also recognised by the prestigious Society of Trust & Estate Practitioners

 Wills and Inheritance Quality Scheme (WIQS)